 The Wind Program works with industry partners to increase the performance and reliability of next-generation wind technologies while lowering the cost of wind energy.
-The program's research efforts have helped to increase the average capacity factor (a measure of power plant productivity) from 22% for wind turbines installed before 1998 to 32% for turbines installed between 2006 and 2013.
+The program's research efforts have helped to increase the average capacity factor (a measure of power plant productivity) from 22% for wind turbines installed before 1998 to an average of 33% today, up from 30% in 2000.
 Wind energy costs have been reduced from over 55 cents (current dollars) per kilowatt-hour (kWh) in 1980 to an average of 2.35 cents in the United States today.

 To ensure future industry growth, the technology must continue to evolve, building on earlier successes to further improve reliability, increase capacity factors, and reduce costs.
 This page describes the goal of the program's large wind technology research efforts and highlights some of its recent projects.

 These are some of the key research project highlights from the program's next-generation wind technology research.
 From 2006 to 2014, the Wind Program provided awards totaling more than $160 million for projects focused on testing, manufacturing, and component development.

 Modern wind turbines are increasingly cost-effective and more reliable, and have scaled up in size to multi-megawatt power ratings.
 Since 1999, the average turbine generating capacity has increased, with turbines installed in 2014 averaging 1.9 MW of capacity.
 Wind Program research has helped facilitate this transition, through the development of longer, lighter rotor blades, taller towers, more reliable drivetrains, and performance-optimizing control systems.
 Furthermore, improved turbine performance has led to a more robust domestic wind industry that saw wind turbine technology exports grow from $16 million in 2007 to $488 million in 2014.